 - Younger people have a better immune response to the vaccine.

 The Centers for Disease Control and Prevention (CDC) recommends routine vaccination for all male and female children at 11-12 years old.
-There are three vaccines licensed in the US to prevent HPV and certain HPV-related cancers: Gardasil 9, Gardasil and Cervarix.
+There are two vaccines licensed in the US to prevent HPV and certain HPV-related cancers: Gardasil 9 and Gardasil.
 Gardasil 9 and Gardasil are indicated for both boys and girls.
-Cervarix is indicated for girls only.
-A catch-up vaccination is offered up to 26 years old for Gardasil and 25 years old for Cervarix.
+A catch-up vaccination is offered for people up to 26 years old.

 Please see our section on Vaccination and Understanding the HPV Vaccine for more information.

 Where can I get vaccinated in the US?

 Speak to your healthcare provider about being vaccinated.
 Children in the recommended age range are covered by insurance or other programs.
 Providers who offer the vaccine include pediatricians, adolescent health providers, gynecologists, internal medicine and general practitioners.

 The HPV vaccines are included in the federal Vaccines for Children (VFC) program, which offers free vaccines to children under the age of 19 who are uninsured or underinsured and have difficulty paying for vaccination.
 Many healthcare providers participate in this program.
 If children have insurance, the HPV vaccine is covered for the recommended age groups for males and females.